Asia-Pacific leaders condemn war, renew calls for open trade

 The meetings Saturday wrap up a flurry of leaders’ meetings in Southeast Asian countries this week.
 Much of the activity at such summits occurs on the sidelines and in the interludes before and after meetings begin.

-U.S. Vice President Kamala Harris and the leaders of Australia, Canada, Japan, New Zealand and South Korea met separately Friday to voice concerns about North Korea’s launch earlier in the day of an intercontinental ballistic missile that landed near Japan’s northern island of Hokkaido.
+The U.S. Vice President and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately Friday to voice concerns about North Korea’s launch earlier in the day of an intercontinental ballistic missile that landed near Japan’s northern island of Hokkaido.

-The summits over the past week have given leaders a chance for face-to-face encounters that have been rare in the past two years due to the pandemic.
+The summits over the past week gave leaders a chance for face-to-face encounters that have been rare in the past two years due to the pandemic.

-A White House official said Harris exchanged brief remarks with Chinese President Xi Jinping before Saturday’s final APEC session.

-The official said Harris reiterated a message conveyed by President Joe Biden when he met with Xi at the Group of 20 leading economies in Bali, Indonesia, earlier in the week: We must maintain open lines of communication to responsibly manage the competition between our countries.

-The official spoke on condition they not be named to be able to speak to the media.

-Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war in Ukraine.
-In Bali, China and India, after months of refusing to condemn Russia’s war in Ukraine, did not block the release of a statement that harshly criticized Moscow.
+Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war.
+In both Bangkok and Bali, countries that had refused to condemn the invasion refrained from blocking the release of statements harshly criticizing Moscow.

-“Most members strongly condemned the war in Ukraine and stressed it is causing immense human suffering and exacerbating existing fragilities in the global economy — constraining growth, increasing inflation, disrupting supply chains, heightening energy and food insecurity, and elevating financial stability risks,” said the ministerial statement issued Friday.
-“There were other views and different assessments of the situation and sanctions.”

-It noted that APEC ”is not the forum to resolve security issues,” but acknowledged “security issues can have significant consequences for the global economy.”

 APEC members account for nearly four of every 10 people and almost half of world trade.
 Much of APEC’s work is technical and incremental, carried out by senior officials and ministers, covering areas such as trade, forestry, health, food, security, small- and medium-size enterprises and women’s empowerment.